gabegm/gabegm.github.io/about.md

 I have learnt a lot on my journey thus far, topics which include machine learning, deep learning, recommender systems, parallel computing, and high performance computing.

 I am constantly setting myself out to learn new things, be it from online articles and discussions, to books and podcasts.
-Many people do not understand why I do so, especially at late hours of the day, but it is very simple to me as learning new things is something that I find great joy doing.
+Many people do not understand why I do so, especially at late hours of the day, but it is very simple to me as learning new things is something that I find great joy in doing.

 ### More Information